MostAwesomeDude/construct/docs/compilation.rst

 .. warning:: These items are being implemented.
 Most items will be removed within next month.

-Compiled classes only parse faster, building is not yet implemented (defers to core classes)
+Compiled classes only parse faster, building and sizeof defers to core classes

 AssertionError and standard hierarchy exceptions can be raised (core classes are resticted to ConstructError and its derivatives)

-CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch are not yet implemented
+RepeatUntil Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Checksum Compressed are not yet implemented

-RepeatUntil is not compilable

-Checksum Compressed are not compilable

 .. warning:: These items are (probably) permanent, but feel free to request changes.